SHT library API. More...

 | Hash function type. | |

-| typedef _Bool(* | sht_eqfn_t) (const void *restrict key, const void *restrict entry, void *restrict context) |
+| typedef bool(* | sht_eqfn_t) (const void *restrict key, const void *restrict entry, void *restrict context) |

 | Equality comparison function type. | |